Artoria/r-core/README.md

 ruby rmk.rb r-core init Artoria MyApp
 ```

-generates an MyApp directory and its hierachy as well as a github repo Artoria/MyApp
+generates a MyApp directory and its hierachy as well as a github repo Artoria/MyApp

 ```shell